 - Metastasis: The risk of metastasis (cancer spreading beyond the prostate) within 10 years after surgery is shown in this example to be 1%.

 - Adverse pathology: The risk of aggressive disease is shown in this example as 18%.
-Since this risk is low, the disease will probably not progress quickly.

 How to use the results